giakou4/Computer-Architecture/Lab2/README.md

 #### [2.2.1] _specbzip_ BENCHMARK'S CPI

 Due to low l1 instruction misses, we increased the L1 data cache to 128KB which was the maximus possible.
-We tried different associativities for L1 data cache as following:
+We tried different associativities for L1 data cache (4,8,16,32) with l1d_assoc = 16 giving the best CPI.
-* l1d_assoc = 4 ---> CPI = 1.56
-* l1d_assoc = 8 ---> CPI = 1.55
-* l1d_assoc = 16 ---> CPI = 1.54
-* l1d_assoc = 32 ---> CPI = 1.55

-l1d_assoc = 16 gave the best result.
 By increasing cache line to 256 we got slightly better CPI.
 Then we tried different L2 cache size.
 The highest possible (4MB) gave better results(1.54371) with L2 associativity equals to 8.
 Different associativity gave slightly higher CPI.
 Lastly, further increase to cache line, increases CPI.
-Improvement: l2-miss-rate dropped from 28% to 16%
+Noticeable improvement: l2-miss-rate dropped from 28% to 16%

-l1d_size was increased from the beginning to 128KB due to high(relative high) L1 data miss-rate.
-We also increased l1i_size due to availiable space.
-l1i_assoc was not changed due to low L1 instruction miss-rate.
-l2_size was increased from the beginning to 4MB due high L2 miss-rate.

 Bigger cache line(bigger block size transfered to memory) resulted a better CPI.
 That could be a consequence of the benchmark's data locality.
 Higher l1d_assoc(and l2_assoc) means that the data conflict quite frequent and with l1d_assoc=16(l2_assoc=8) we reduce the number of conflicts.